 - In The E.Y.E.S. of Mars, human civilization has mostly destroyed Mars' once lush ecosystem.

-- In the movie John Carter, it's said that Mars is dying out due to the actions of the Therns, and after the Therns are done with Mars they'll just move on to Earth.
+- In John Carter, it's said that Mars is dying out due to the actions of the Therns, and after the Therns are done with Mars they'll just move on to Earth.
 This doesn't happen in the book; in the book Mars is dying on its own and the natives have multiple methods in place to slow down the process.
 While the Therns' leader, Matai Shang, is a villain in the books, the filmmakers wanted him to be the villain of what was supposed to be a big franchise, so they needed to increase the plot stakes of his already-considerable evil.

-- Total Recall (1990) showed that Mars was once inhabited by ancients, who had a massive machine that maintained a breathable atmosphere and biosphere on the planet — which was being uncovered by the mining operations going on in the movie's present.
+- Total Recall (1990) shows that Mars was once inhabited by ancients, who had a massive machine that maintained a breathable atmosphere and biosphere on the planet — which is now being uncovered by the mining operations going on in the movie's present.

 - A throwaway line in the first Jack Blank book shows that the planet of Mars once was as green as Earth, and that the reason it's as barren as it we know it is because the planet-consuming Rüstov already finished with it, and they are presently attempting to invade the Earth.